jkatariy/infinity/CONTACT_QUERIES_FEATURE.md

 - **Message List**: Displays all contact form submissions in a clean table format
 - **Status Management**: Track message status (New, Read, Replied, Archived)
 - **Email Integration**: One-click email client integration for quick responses
+- **Modal View**: Click "View" to see full message details in a responsive modal
+- **Keyboard Support**: Press Escape key to close the modal
+- **Error Handling**: Robust error handling for modal operations

 ### ✅ **Message Management**
 - **View Details**: Click "View" to see full message content in a modal